neelriyer/PHP-SQL/README.md

 # PHP-SQL
-- Examining a database of actors using PHP and SQL
+- Examining a database of actors using PHP, SQL and PLpgSQL
 - completing assigned tasks

 # Database
+- database of actors, movies, genres, imdb votes, imdb rating, duration etc.
 - please see schema file for spec

 # Tasks